Faustria/SpecExplorer2010Reviver/README.md

 EPILOG
 ======
-This demo can display the explorerd states, but exporting the data is still a challenge.
+This demo can display the explored states, but exporting this state data is still a challenge.
 The state comparator is not added yet.

 Everything here is licensed under MICROSOFT PRE-RELEASE SOFTWARE LICENSE TERMS.